popolo-project/popolo-spec/specs/vote-event.md

     >House of Commons

-1. the legislative context in which the vote event occurs
+1. the legislative session in which the vote event occurs

-    >Sitting No. 36 of the 2nd Session of the 41st Parliament
+    >2nd Session of the 41st Parliament

 1. the time at which the event begins